fbpx

 Stucco home exterior against a clear blue sky near sunset

-We've given you lots of neutral color ideas so far, but if you're feeling slightly more adventurous, blue is also a great color choice.
-In the image example, a light blue is used, and it creates a light and airy look for the home, making it look like it belongs in the middle of the countryside.
+In the image example, light blue is used, creating a light and airy look for the home, making it look like it belongs in the middle of the countryside.

 When you speak to a roofing company, they will supply you with different options for materials and color and help you pick the best choice for your home.